zarr-developers/zarr-python/README.rst

 Installation
 ------------

-Installation currently requires NumPy and Cython pre-installed.
+Installation requires NumPy and Cython pre-installed.
 Currently only compatible with Python >= 3.4.

 Install from PyPI::